How to Keep Caring Without Breaking

 Nursing was the safety net job.
 Not something to pursue for its own sake—for the intellectual, emotional, and financial rewards it could offer.
 Women who did pursue it found themselves earning their own paycheck—but still subjugated, the handmaiden to the physician.

 Thankfully, that has changed.
-Women pursue all kinds of careers and are surpassing men in numbers […]
+Women pursue all kinds of careers and are surpassing men in numbers of […]

 2016-11-21T13:10:32-05:00March 7th, 2012|nursing history|1 Comment